sandialabs/slycat/docs/POST-Remote-Browse.rst

 .. http:post:: /remotes/(sid)/browse(path)

-  Uses an existing session to retrieve remote filesystem information.
+  Uses an existing remote session to retrieve remote filesystem information.
   The session must have been created successfully using :http:post:`/remotes`.
-The caller *must* supply the session id, and the path on the remote filesystem to retrieve.
   The caller *may* supply additional parameters to filter directories and files in the results, based on regular expressions.

   If the session doesn't exist or has timed-out, the server returns `404`.
 If some other error prevents the data from being returned, the server returns `400`.